the-widget/fish-tank/NOTES.markdown

 * Set up a way for a user to add a tag to a post on the home screen
 * Display tags in the comments page

+** So Home page is  pain in the ass!

+* Allow user to add tags on comments page.